 - Be a good neighbor.
 Check on family, friends, and neighbors, especially the elderly, those who live alone, those with medical conditions and those who may need additional assistance before a winter storm.

 During a Winter Storm

-- Help dig out fire hydrants and storm drains in your neighborhood.
+- Dig out fire hydrants and storm drains in your neighborhood.

-- Avoid parking too close to corners, allowing Public Safety vehicles and plows to maneuver safely.
+- Don’t park too close to corners so public safety vehicles and plows can maneuver safely.